Skip to main content

 Simple Example of React Hooks

-React Hooks proposal
+React Hooks Proposal

-React Hook example
+React Hook Example

-In order to use hooks, you currently need to install the next version of React.
+To use hooks, you currently need to install the next version of React.
 Like so:

 yarn add react@next react-dom@next